 As was announced a little while ago, I recently got the opportunity to travel to Auckland, New Zealand to do some Computer Science research at the University of Auckland (UoA) with Christof Lutteroth and Gerald Weber (two professors here).
 Actually, it’s not so much ‘recently’ as it is ‘currently’, since I’m still here!
 Christof has been interested in Haiku for a while, and has already done some research using Haiku.
 Stack and Tile, for instance, started as a research project here, as did the BALMLayout layout class.
-Furthermore, I'm not the only Haiku-er here, as Clemens Zeidler is currently working on his PhD in CS under the supervision of Christof and Gerald.

 It’s been a long time coming, and they’re still not done, but I’ve committed some initial documentation for the Layout API.
 For the curious, you can access the documented classes here, there is also an introduction to building a GUI with the Layout API here.
 If you happen to find a typo, or inaccurate info, please contact me so I can fix it.
 Finally, note that, like the documentation, the Layout API is not yet finalized.

 I noticed the other day that I had a comment below my previous blog post, I didn't have time to reply that day, the next day I was in bed sick, but TODAY, I can reply!
 In the comment, AndrewZ asked if I could post some of my unit testing code, and I thought that would make for an interesting blog post, and here one is.
 Unit Testing "